demisto/content/Packs/Reco/Integrations/Reco/README.md

 Reco is a Saas data security solution that protects your data from accidental leaks and malicious attacks.
-This integration was integrated and tested with version xx of Reco

 ## Configure Reco on Cortex XSOAR